Prometheus-X-association/data-value-chain-tracker/README.md

 You will also be able to create a use case in this UI.
 This is in development.
 This will most likely not be something you do through this UI, but rather in the overall Use Case creation process.
 Hopefully, this ui can provide a good starting point for the developers of the use case form.

+Additional notes:

+The incentive frontend on port `3003` reads use case information from blockchain events.

+Behavior:
+- `All Use Cases` shows all created use cases found on-chain
+- `My Use Cases` shows the use cases owned by the connected wallet
+- `Participated` shows the use cases where the connected wallet is one of the participants

+The incentive frontend now combines:
+- stored participant metadata
+- on-chain reward claim information

+This allows the UI to display:
+- the original raw `numOfShare` value
+- the actual claimed PTX amount

+This makes it easier to compare the original DVCT payload input with the final blockchain reward result.

 ### Scripts

 Workspace: